pupnp/pupnp/SECURITY.md

 ## Reporting a Vulnerability

-If you have a security vulnerability to report, please send an e-mail to pupnp.github@gmail.com.
+If you have a security vulnerability to report, please send an e-mail to pupnp.github@gmail.com with the word `security` in the subject.

 Your report will be analysed we will search for a way to solve the issue.